Workshops & Events

 Where: University Library, 2nd floor (Graduate Study Space)

-Description: Do you want to study in the 黑料网 library but need your kids to tag along?
-Then bring them with you to Family Study Night!
+Description: Are you a graduate student who wants to study in the 黑料网 library but may also need your kids to tag along?
+Then bring them with you to the family-friendly Graduate Student Study Night.
+All graduate students, with or without children, are welcome.
+Pizza will be provided (while supplies last).

 No need to register - just show up!